dwmkerr/puzlog/README.md

 ## Epic - Login

-- [x] feat: show success snackbar when user accounts linked
+- [x] feat: show success snackbar when user accounts inked
 - [ ] refactor: error snackbar into alert snackbar
 - [ ] feat: show spinners when loggig in, new button prop for usermenu?
 - [x] feat: welcome panel on popup for sign in